droidstered/DroidsterHttpAPICall/README.md

 	    compile 'com.github.droidstered:DroidsterHttpAPICall:1.1'
 	}

- Now before access method of this class you must initialize BaseAsyncHttpRequest in your Application class otherwise it will throw error.
+ Now before access method of this class you must initialize **BaseAsyncHttpRequest** in your **Application** class otherwise it will throw error.

 	  BaseAsyncHttpRequest.init(getApplicationContext());

-After initialize your class you can use method for your API call by,
+After initialize your class you can use method for your API call in your activity class by,

 	 BaseAsyncHttpRequest.executeRequest(this,"Your url", new RequestParams(), new IResponseListener() {
             @Override